olga-demidko/documentation/docs/user-guide/storage/overview.md

-## NexPloit's file storage
+# NexPloit's File Storage

-To get to your file storage, click on the "Storage" tab on the left side of your dashboard.
+To get to your file storage, click on the **Storage** tab on the left side of your dashboard.

 ![Storage 01](media/storage-01.png ':size=100%')